 Virtual Gramophone is a multimedia website devoted to the early days of Canadian recorded sound, providing an overview of the 78-rpm era in Canada.
 The database contains information for 78-rpm and cylinder recordings released in Canada from 1900 to 1950, as well as foreign recordings featuring Canadian artists and/or compositions.
 Each database record provides information about an original recording, such as its title and performer, relevant dates, and details about the label and disc.

-Selected audio recordings are available in mp3 and Real-Audio formats.
+Selected audio recordings are only available in mp3.
 The recordings include:

 - First World War era military bands and popular music